-A company's employees are stakeholders in the company and they make an essential contribution to the company's success.
-Companies whose employees are satisfied with their work conditions are more likely to enjoy greater customer satisfaction, higher productivity and greater profitability.
+A company's employees are stakeholders in the company, and they make an essential contribution to the company's success.
+Companies whose employees are satisfied with their work conditions are more likely to enjoy greater customer satisfaction, higher productivity, and greater profitability.

-The International Labour Organization's Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, and the OECD's Guidelines for Multinational Enterprises spell out certain basic labour rights.[The fund] encourages companies to adopt these standards as a minimum commitment to labour rights in all of their operations and their supply chains.
+The International Labour Organization's Tripartite Declaration of Principles Concerning Multinational Enterprises and Social Policy, and the OECD's Guidelines for Multinational Enterprises spell out certain basic labour rights.
+Companies are encouraged to adopt these standards as a minimum commitment to labour rights in all operations and supply chains.

 - [The fund] will vote for proposals that ask companies to report on their workplace practices, characteristics of their workforce, and on their efforts to improve the quality of their workplaces.
-This includes comparable reports on companies' supply chains. - [The fund] will vote for proposals that ask companies to establish a board committee to examine and report on its workforce and workplace practices unless doing so would be unduly burdensome or would not improve the workplace or benefit shareholders in the long term.
+This includes comparable reports on companies' supply chains. - Vote for proposals that ask companies to establish a board committee on human capital management and workplace practices or assign responsibilities for this to an existing board committee.